spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 - For sure with plenty of time, just a few epochs more could lead to a bit better results.
 - Undoubtedly allocate more time to preprocess and explore further the data.
 - Extensive hyperparameter tuning (i.e learning rate, optimizer, dropout).
+- Conduct experiments with Sentence Transformers for embeddings.